-Yet if asked to describe who regulates cryptocurrency at the federal level, I suspect most cryptonatives would only be able to name the SEC and the CFTC, and perhaps also That Agency Brian Brooks Did.
+If asked to describe who regulates cryptocurrency at the federal level, I suspect most cryptonatives would only be able to name the SEC and the CFTC, and maybe the Fed.
 In some ways, that’s no surprise because builders are focused on building, and crypto sometimes feels like a whole different world.
 But the reality is that the US financial regulatory system is much more extensive, and all of the agencies are important.
 As cryptocurrency mainstreams, each agency is thinking about how to accommodate (or not) the crypto-ecosystem within their existing frameworks.
 This post guides the cryptonative through the Galaxy of the US financial regulatory structure and explains how each regulator might interact with crypto.

 These are my independent thoughts and do not necessarily represent the views of my employer.